 The section under this provides details about each type of account, whether it is something with an installment payment plan, revolving (such as credit cards), or a mortgage.
 This section also informs you of how much is owed and how much is past due.
 You can also see the total balance owed on all accounts, the total past due amount owed, and the credit limit the applicant has left.
 In this case, this report shows a credit limit of $475, which is extremely low.
 The total past due here is $10,067, which would alert you that this applicant is in financial trouble.

-The next section of the screening report will show you a calendar of payments.
-This will let you know with green check marks when payments were made on time and with yellow, orange, and red circles the number of days a payment has been late.
-This section will help you see how often the applicant misses payments or makes payments on time.
+The next section of the screening report show you a calendar of payments, which acts as the applicant’s payment history.
+Green checkmarks signify when payments were made on time.
+Yellow, orange, and red numbers highlight the number of days payment has been late.
+This section will help you see how often they struggle with non-payment.

-The next section will provide information for applicants who have had accounts sent to collections.
-If they do not have anything in collections, there will not be information here.
-However, in this example above, you can see how many accounts are in collections, the details of what is owed, and the credit grantor name.
+This section provides information for applicants who have had accounts sent to collections.
+If they do not have anything in collections, this section will remain blank.
+In our example, you can see how many accounts are in collections, the details of how much is owed, and the credit grantor’s name.

 The next section will show you what public records are on file for the applicant.
 These include tax liens and civil judgments.
 This section will also give you details about the records and the dates they were reported.

-The last section, which is included for landlords who opt to request Eviction Reports along with the credit report and background check, will provide detailed information about any evictions on record.
-This is extremely valuable information for landlords, as a history of evictions can provide a major red flag for applicants.
+Landlords can request eviction reports along with the rest of the tenant screening.
+This section provides detailed information about any evictions on record.
+This is valuable information for landlords, as a history of evictions can be a significant red flag for applicants.

 Screen Your Tenants Thoroughly

-DISCLAIMER: TurboTenant, LLC does not provide legal advice.
+DISCLAIMER: TurboTenant Inc. does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state and federal laws and consult legal counsel should questions arise.
-Updated 1/15/2019